Introduction

 - public_key: The public key in your validator_key.json file.

-- 5: The fee the pool will charge (e.g. in this case 5 over 100 is 5% of fees), usually validator takes 5% fee
+- 5: The fee the pool will charge (e.g. in this case 5 over 100 is 5% of fees), usually validators take 5% fee, if you set the fee so high, no one will stake to your node 😉

 - accountId: The NEAR account deploying the staking pool.